-June is Pride Month, a global celebration of the LGBT+ community and its culture – a reminder of both how far we have come and the distance we must still travel on the road to true equality.
+Pride season is well underway, and it's a global celebration of the LGBT+ community and its culture – a reminder of both how far we've come and the distance we must still travel on the road to true equality.
 Pride Month 2019 is a particularly big one, as it marks the 50th anniversary of the Stonewall riots.

 For LGBT+ anthems, you might think of old-school dancefloor bangers by glamorous pop divas, and while those songs certainly have a much-deserved spot in our hearts and minds, we take a look at some other LGBT+ themed tracks from recent years.

 (Quick warning: videos may contain sensitive material, adult themes, graphic imagery and SWEARS!)

 Olly Alexander is possibly one of our frankest pop stars, speaking openly about his sexuality, struggles with anxiety, and other issues affecting his generation.
 The band's music reflects this, and Desire – which was remixed to add LGBT singer Tove Lo – is one of the most evocative tracks.

 The band's second album Palo Santo took things even further, with its provocative, artistic accompanying imagery and exploration of religious themes.
 Lead single Sanctify was a sultry celebration of queerness.
 See all the hit singles and albums Years & Years have scored in the UK

 Janelle Monae – Make Me Feel

 During the campaign for her Dirty Computer album in 2018, Janelle was uncompromising in her discussion of sexuality and gender.
 Pynk was a love letter to all things feminine, and in the stripped-back, hot and heavy funk of Make Me Feel, and its accompanying video, Janelle acknowledged there was more than one way to get off, thank you very much.

 Will Young - All The Songs